Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 , who was himself a colleague of the great Ludwig Boltzmann

-Most physicists, mathematicians, and philosophers believed that the chance described by the calculus of probabilities was actually completely determined.
+Before the twentieth century, most physicists, mathematicians, and philosophers believed that the chance described by the calculus of probabilities was actually completely determined.
 The "bell curve" or "normal distribution" of random outcomes was itself so consistent that they argued for underlying deterministic laws governing individual events.
 They thought that we simply lack the knowledge necessary to make exact predictions for these individual events.
 Pierre-Simon Laplace was first to see in his "calculus of probabilities" a universal law that determined the motions of everything from the largest astronomical objects to the smallest particles.
+In a Laplacian world, there is only one possible future.

 .
 His inaugural lecture was modeled on that of Franz Serafin Exner